tenfoldpath/tenfoldpath.com/_posts/2023-07-20-strength-training.md

 Start with [The Complete Strength Training Guide][1] by [Greg Nuckols][2].
 It weighs in at 54 pages and is a better, more concise resource than most books on the subject.
 Another commonly recommended introductory text is [Starting Strength][3] by [Mark Rippetoe][4].
-Social media content, even by “evidence-based” creators, varies widely in quality and efficacy but [Jeff Nippard][5] is a reliable source of good information.
+Social media content, even by “evidence-based” creators, varies widely in quality and efficacy but [Jeff Nippard][5]'s technique and training videos are a reliable source of good information.
+The [Stronger by Science podcast][6] is a fantastic resource but the episodes can be pretty long (brevity is not a core part of the Stronger by Science brand).

 If you don’t want to start by reading a book, the [fundamental concepts of training][6] strength are:

-- _Consistency_ [Goals are achieved][7] in days and years.
+- _Consistency:_ [Goals are achieved][7] in days and years.
 Do what you need to do _every day_—even if it's resting—and the results will build up over time.
-- _Progressive overload_ You must increase the amount of _work_[^3] you perform in your training to get better over time.
+- _Progressive overload:_ You must increase the amount of _work_[^3] you perform in your training to get better over time.
 Increase work by increasing weight, repetitions, speed, or a combination of thereof.
-- _Adapt to your needs_ YOU are responsible for avoiding injury and continue improving by finding [the right balance of training stimulus and recovery that works for YOU][8].
+- _Adapt to your needs:_ YOU are responsible for avoiding injury and continue improving by finding [the right balance of training stimulus and recovery that works for YOU][8].

 There is no such thing as "accidental" muscle.
 You must work hard, and keep at it, to get stronger.